Pairadux/Muxly/README.md

 ---

-A lightweight CLI for handling TMUX sessions with ease!
+A lightweight, highly customizable CLI for managing tmux sessions with ease!

 ## What is this?

 Muxly is a highly configurable Tmux Session Manager based on ThePrimeagen's tmux-sessionizer script.
-It provides an intuitive interface for creating, managing, and switching between tmux sessions with pre-defined layouts and intelligent directory scanning.
+It provides an intuitive interface for creating, managing, and switching between tmux sessions with pre-defined or on-the-fly layouts and intelligent directory scanning.

 ## Features